← Back to docs

 You'll need:

-• A Linux server with SSH access (or a DigitalOcean account)
+• A server running Ubuntu 22.04+, Debian 12+ with SSH access (or a DigitalOcean account)

 • An API key from Claude, ChatGPT, or Gemini